-Then when you pull honey two or three times a year, you can sell the excess honey that you don’t plan on using.
-In my area, we sell one pound of honey for around $8, and we are on the low end of things.
+Then when you pull honey 2 or 3 times a year, you can sell the excess honey that you don’t plan on using.
+In my area, we sell 1 pound of honey for around $8, and we are on the low end of things.
 Obviously, there is money to be made by selling honey.

 2. Make a Profit from Someone Else’s Vegetable Garden

 This is a great way to make money and how most produce stands in my area actually do make their living.
 They strike up a deal with a local farmer to buy bulk products at a discounted rate.

 Then they bring the produce home and resell it at $2-$3 more per box.
 Just be sure to market properly so you’ll attract a crowd, and also be sure that you have a way to keep the produce cool so it won’t spoil before you can get it all sold.